 In November of 1990, the then-director of the Wisconsin Veterans Museum (WVM) Dr. Richard Zeitlin asked Thomas H. Wynn, Sr., executive director of the National Association for Black Veterans (NABV), for recommendations for African American veterans who distinguished themselves in service.
 He selected William Sims.
 The following spring, March 1991, Sims’ full-scale sculpture was one of twelve statues delivered to the Wisconsin Veterans Museum honoring Wisconsin veterans.
 In 2021, the Sims’ statue was put on long-term loan to the War Memorial Center, in Milwaukee, Wisconsin.

-Two years after his return from Vietnam and honorable discharge in 1967, Sims began his lifelong career serving veterans in earnest.
+Two years after his return from Vietnam and honorable discharge in 1967 a private first-class, Sims began his lifelong career serving veterans in earnest.
 While in Vietnam, Sims served as point man in the 2nd Battalion, 327th Infantry, 101st Airborne Division.
 He was wounded in action and received the Bronze Star with the “V” for valor device.
 In honor of African American history month, we recognize William L. Sims who not only stood at the intersection of African Americans, military service, and Wisconsin, but continues to serve Wisconsin veterans to this day.

 In 1969, Sims’ career serving veterans began as benefits counselor with the Interested Veterans of the Central City (IVOCC), established to address what Sims saw as a lack of concern for minority veterans by the establishment.
 Soon after, IVOCC turned into the National Association for Black Veterans (NABV) focused on a set of tangible goals that assisted veterans with issues that they faced post-Vietnam.
 In Milwaukee during the Vietnam War, a nucleus of African American veterans formed in and around NABV and similarly minded veteran organizations who sought to get veterans back on their feet and independent.